 As a designer at the New York office of Nelson Byrd Woltz Landscape Architects, Hansen collaborated on the design and management of landscape projects at a broad range of scales and contexts, including the Brooklyn Naval Hospital Cemetery Memorial landscape; a masterplan for Braddock, PA; landscape restoration at Olana State Historic Site in Hudson, NY; as well as several private residential projects in the New York area.
 She was a member of the design team for the Hudson Yards East development on the west side of Manhattan and she served as project manager for the Onondaga Community Visioning Session, a one-day workshop exploring opportunities for cultural restoration alongside ecological remediation of Onondaga Lake in Syracuse, NY.

-In her position at TCC, Hansen looks forward to continuing to work in a collaborative design process within the city’s unique context.
-“I have admired TCC’s nimble engagement with the specific issues New Orleans faces.
-I am excited to contribute to building on the TCC’s exceptional history of thoughtful design research, interdisciplinary dialogue, and targeted built work at this critical moment for the city.”
+In her position at the Small Center, Hansen looks forward to continuing to work in a collaborative design process within the city’s unique context.
+“I have admired the Small Center’s nimble engagement with the specific issues New Orleans faces.
+I am excited to contribute to building on the the Small Center’s exceptional history of thoughtful design research, interdisciplinary dialogue, and targeted built work at this critical moment for the city.”